Why study in Australia?

 - Sydney is divided into a northern and a southern part by the famous Sydney Harbour Bridge.
 The CBD is on the south side of the bridge.

-- Sydney public transport includes bus, train or ferry transport for easy travel around Sydney and exploring all its wonderful attractions.
+- Australia’s public transport includes bus, train or ferry transport for easy travel and exploring.

-- During the summer, the weather in Sydney can be quite hot and humid, reaching 38°C.
+- During the summer, the weather in Australia can be quite hot and humid, reaching 38°C.

 - The average temperatures in Sydney are:

 - Summer (Nov – Mar) T: 20°C - 30°C

 - Autumn (Apr – Jun) T: 15°C - 23°C

 - Winter (Jun – Aug) T: 8°C - 13°C

 - Spring (Sep – Nov) T: 18°C - 25°C

 As an international student you must be aware of additional international student fee requirements that must be met in order to make your studies at AC a possibility.
 Please take the time to read the following information.